Encouraging Employees to Become Brand Advocates

 You Have Brand Advocates at Your Fingertips

-Workforce.com published an article this week titled “How Engaged Employees Can Help Protect Your Brand from ‘Fake News.’”
+Workforce.com recently published an article about how employees can help protect brands from fake news.
 The premise is that every employee can become a brand advocate and push out positive brand messaging via social media, a much more effective marketing tactic than most corporate marketing programs.
 The key is to equip employees with relevant, interesting, and thought-provoking information that is “safe” to share.

 Companies are always looking for ways to boost their reputation, gain market share, and improve customer loyalty.
 Because so many employees are already on social media and talking about their employers in this venue, it only makes sense to provide them with corporate news, events, and milestones they can share with their circles of influence.
 Each employee has their own ecosystem of “friends” and followers, increasing audiences exponentially.
 Encouraging employees to share brand messaging on their social media sites is something many employers are exploring.